Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 Want to do just a little bit more?
 Add some ice cubes to the water!
 Goats love to play, and it’s comical to see them dunking for cubes while drinking.

-Finally, with my dairy gals, I like to shave them down at the beginning of summer.
+Finally, with my dairy goats, I like to shave them down at the beginning of summer.
 Yes, shave them all the way down from head to tail.
 I do this while they are eating in the milk stand and use my pet clippers (people’s ones are not quite durable enough), leaving the attachment off.

 How to keep animals cool in the summer – final tips